Contact Dr Veronica Burke

 - Outdoor management development

-She has worked with clients from a range of sectors including financial services, technology, construction, hospitality and the public sector.
-Specific clients include the BBC, BP, the Home Office and International Nuclear Services.
+Veronica has worked with clients from a wide variety of sectors including financial services, technology, construction, hospitality and the public sector.
+Specific clients include the BBC, BP, The Home Office, Barclays and Sadlers Wells Theatre.

 Articles In Journals